hornster02/Firefox-Three-Rows-Simple-Compact-Clean-CSS/README.md

 <br/>
 ■ keep user's icon color when selected
 <br/>
-■ better use of the "Message Header Pane" space - partially solved ("from").
+■ better use of "Message Header Pane" space - partially solved ("from").
 [This addon does it quite well](https://addons.thunderbird.net/en-us/thunderbird/addon/compact-headers/)
 <br/>
 ■ disable+hide some days in calendar
 <br/>